SteveDoyle2/pyNastran/docs/html_docs/manual/developer_introduction.rst

    Again, it's a work in progress.

 #.
 When writing classes, group similar classes in the same file to reduce having
-   to search for a class across multiple files (very common in Java).
+   to search for a class across multiple files.

 #.
 When deprecating functions, throw a warning using the Python warnings module.
    It's easier to make sure the rest of the code isn't using it this way.
 This